josephg/egwalker-paper/reg-text.typ

 - _Event IDs._ Each event is uniquely identified by a pair of a replica ID and a per-replica sequence number.
 This column stores runs of event IDs, for example: "the first 1085 events are from replica $A$, starting with sequence number 0; the next 595 events are from replica $B$, starting with sequence number 0;" and so on.
 // - _Cached transform positions (optional)._ We can optionally store the transformed positions of each event.
 This allows the document state to be recomputed much faster in many cases.
 And because of the similarity between transformed positions and original positions, this data adds a very small amount of file overhead in practice.

-// TODO: the next two paragraphs could be omitted if we're short of space
 // We use several further tricks to reduce file size.
 For example, we run-length-encode deletions in reverse direction (due to holding down backspace).
 We express operation indexes relative to the end of the previous event, so that the number fits in fewer bytes.
 We deduplicate replica IDs, and so on.

 Replicas can optionally also store a copy of the final document state reflecting all events.
 This allows documents to be loaded from disk without replaying the event graph.